 Paraphilias are sexual disorders marked by very particular sexual fantasies and powerful sexual urges that compel the individual to seek sexual satisfaction through the use of unconventional and what may be considered to be deviant stimuli.
-As with other psychological disorders, people diagnosed with a paraphilia are in control of their thoughts or their behavior.
+As with other psychological disorders, people diagnosed with a paraphilia are not in control of their thoughts or their behavior.

 Paraphilias are a complex sort of sexual disorder.
 People who are not caught up in the urges of paraphilias often find paraphiliac attractions repulsive and puzzling, such as attractions to feces (coprohilia) , animals (zoophilia), pain and humiliation (sexual masochism), or corpses (necrophilia).